neelsmith/greeklang/specs/md/greek/tokens/Tokens.md

-# Digital representation of text
+# Digital representation of Greek text

 - Valid <a concordion:run="concordion" href="GreekString.html">strings of characters</a>
 - Valid <a concordion:run="concordion"  href="GreekWord.html">lexical tokens</a>
-- Classifying characters in Greek strings and tokens
+- <a concordion:run="concordion"  href="GreekStringManip.html">Classifying characters</a> in Greek strings and tokens
-- Alphabetic sorting and comparison
+- <a concordion:run="concordion"  href="GreekSort.html">Alphabetic sorting and comparison</a>